 Emotional Support Animal Laws in Indiana

 There are some essential things to keep in mind regarding emotional support animal laws in Indiana.
 State laws may differ from federal laws, so it's best to know what is relevant in your particular state.
 Here is some more information about ESA laws in Indiana regarding housing, employment, travel, and public access.

 The Fair Housing Act (FHA) protects you and your emotional support animal from discrimination.
-A landlord or housing providers must provide reasonable accommodation to you and your support animal under the Fair Housing Act.
+A landlord or housing provider must provide reasonable accommodation to you and your support animal under the Fair Housing Act.
 Emotional support animal owners must be accommodated in most situations, but if your pet poses a threat to other tenants or the home you're renting, the landlord could refuse to house you.
 You will need to show your landlord a copy of your official emotional support animal letter, and they may request a copy that they can keep on file.
 You do not have to provide any personal information regarding your conditions, but you will need to share your letter with them.
 Federal laws protect emotional support animals because landlords cannot charge you extra fees, pet deposits, or pet fees.
-Any housing providers attempting to charge you extra fees because you have emotional support animals violates your rights as an emotional support animal owner.
+Any housing providers attempting to charge you extra fees, because you have emotional support animals, violates your rights as an emotional support animal owner.